DHTMLX/gantt-docs/data/api/gantt_onbeforetaskchanged_event.md

 - id	string,number	the task id
 - mode	string 			the drag-and-drop mode ("resize", "progress", "move", "ignore")
-- task  object			the task object
+- task  object			the copy of the task object in its original state (before drag and drop)

 @returns:
   - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)